martyv4/Project06-Static-Nodejs-and-Express-Site/README.md

 ### Objective:
 ```
-My Portfolio project is to showcase my first 5 projects using node.js, express and pug templates.
+My Portfolio project is to showcase my first 5 projects using node.js, Express JS and pug templates.
  ```
 ### Instructions:
  ```